unc-csxl/csxl.unc.edu/docs/auth.md

 Backend service methods are _the most important place_ to correctly verify authorization.
 Failing to properly verify authorization here means users will be able to take actions they should not have permission to.

 As an example, consider _updating a user's profile details_.
 The "feature" is a user's profile.
 The feature-specific rule is _a user can update their own profile_.
 This verification is implemented in [backend/services/user.py](https://github.com/unc-csxl/csxl.unc.edu/blob/e349bd727f5525a07dc85ed602916470b285e24f/backend/services/user.py#L145).
 Notice the negation of the rule is specified in the `if` such that if the rule is `True` (the user is the subject), execution carries on into the method.
 However, if the feature-specific rule does not hold, we then call the [`PermissionService`](backend/services/permission.py)'s `enforce` method, giving it the `subject` user, action string (`user.update`), and resource (`user/{id}`).
 This method handles the logic for checking whether `subject` has administrative access to carry out this action on the resource.
 If the `subject` does, this procedure returns nothing.
-If they do not, it raises a `UserPermissionError` for you.
+If they do not, it raises a `UserPermissionException` for you.
 This demonstrates an idiomatic way of verifying the `subject` is authorized.

 If your feature-specific rules are more involved than a simple equality check, you should refactor these rules out into a method of its own with a well chosen name.
 This will help keep your service's methods easier to read and reason through.
 Additionally, it makes it easier to write unit tests specifically targetting your feature-specific rule logic.